How To Ask for Payment in an Email [+3 Professional Email Templates]

 3. Asking for Payment That Is Past Due Politely

-Out of the three types of emails we have discussed, this is probably the toughest one to send.
-However, keep in mind that your customers are busy like you and, most of the time, have simply overlooked sending payment.
+It may feel awkward to ask for payment that is past due.
+However, keep in mind that your customers are busy like you and, most of the time, may have simply overlooked sending payment.
 While it’s easy to fly off the handle, the number one rule is to keep your head if you want to get paid.

 - Amount due